kslandoy-eeei/CP-Training/README.md

 # CP - Training
-This repository contains source codes for all of my solved problems in ACDLadders and Junior Training Sheet (https://docs.google.com/spreadsheets/d/18gmcp7yY2NEMQILp7LK5LdG-douHGIOUV1hNY0M5yro/edit?usp=sharing).
+This repository contains source codes for all of my solved problems in ACDLadders.

 ***ADDED*** CSES Problem Set

-# Inside Junior Training Sheet:
-- Each difficulty will have their own folders, and each solution file will be named after the problem's name and problem code.
-- Files named with problem name first before problem code are not inlcuded in the training sheet.
-Those are just problems I found interesting and just randomly solved.
+***ADDED*** USACO Guide

 # Inside ACDLadders:
 - There will be subfolders for each rating bracket.